giuseppecangemi/Case_Study-Regression-Discontinuity-Design_STATA/README.md

 #########

-OLS: To estimate more familiar and comparable returns to years of schooling, we measure education by the age at which individuals completed full-time education.
+STEP 1 - OLS: To estimate more familiar and comparable returns to years of schooling, we measure education by the age at which individuals completed full-time education.
 By developing an OLS model, I link the return rate to the years of study (the age at which the individual completed full-time education).
 To do this I raise the "age" variable to a power because in this way I am able to grasp the impact of the experience.
 The “age” variable contains in fact the age of the interviewees at the time of the survey.
 Clearly, if the respondents turned 18, they are likely to have acquired high skills and experience.
 By doing so, I somehow manage to control it.
 Another crucial point is to group the cohorts of people over the compulsory school age.
 In this way, we can differentiate the impact between the cohorts.
 Likewise they also group the place of birth.
 Both of the clusterizations just mentioned are within the cluster of variables.
 The OLS regression will be the following: